macasadan/Final-Project/README.md

-# Final-Project
+# Final-Library System - Capstone

-This is our final project for HCI and System Integration.
+This is our final library system capstone.